djokovicdusan/clj_power-pixel/README.md

 with great documentation and tutorials in Python and C++, it was a tough journey to put it all in a meaningful context(tons of documentation to read).
 The deeper I dived into Clojure, the more I realised I was naming my variables and functions in a "javaboilerplatecodegenerator" manner.
-I will avoid this practice in my next projects.
+Even though i found it easier this way, I will try to avoid this practice in my next projects.

 That's it.
 Hope you will like it.
 Remember, it is my first Clojure project! :)

 ## Prerequisites

+Not much.
 You will need [Leiningen](https://leiningen.org/) installed.

 ## Usage